Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 The Exalt may perform athletics of balance such as running across things too narrow or weak to normally support the Exalt.
-Examples include awnings, precarious poles, and even laundry lines.
+Examples include awnings, precarious poles, and thin wires.

 ### Soaring Leap

-**Cost:** 3m
+**Cost:** 2m
 **Type:** Reflexive
 **Mins:** Athletics 2

 The Exalt increases their leaping distance, allowing them to cross chasms and scale buildings.
-They may effortlessly leap 6 meters in one bound, and do not take fall damage from such leaps.
+They may effortlessly leap a single story in one bound, and may continue to vault upwards if there is some surface firm enough for their force.

+In addition, Exalts do not take fall damage from such leaps, nor from descending from all but the tallest of buildings.

 ### Lightning Speed